EduMIPS64/edumips64/docs/en/src/index.rst

 in the pipeline, how stalls are handled by the CPU, the status of registers and memory and much more.
 It is both a simulator and a visual debugger.

+The website for the project is http://www.edumips.org, and the code is hosted at http://github.com/lupino3/edumips64.
+If you find any bugs, or have any suggestion for improving the simulator, please open an issue on github or send an email at bugs@edumips.org.

 EduMIPS64 is developed by a group of students of the University of Catania (Italy), and started as a clone of WinMIPS64, even if now there are lots of differences between the two simulators.